HL7/davinci-alerts/source/pages/index.md

 ## Workflow Overview

--  *See the [Framework] page for a detailed description of the technical workflow and API guidance*
+See the [Framework] page for a detailed description of the technical workflow and API guidance {:. stu-note}

+{% include img-portrait.html img="basic_process.svg" caption="Figure 2" %}

-An event or request triggers  a FHIR "notification message" to be sent from a Sender (aka source application) to a Intermediary or Recipient (aka destination application).
-The notification message consists of a Bundle identified by the type "message", with the first resource in the bundle being a MessageHeader resource.
-The MessageHeader resource has a code - the notification event - that identifies the event or request, and carries additional notification metadata.
-The other resources in the bundle depend on the type of the notification.
-This guide defines a single RESTful interactions to a FHIR endpoint using the [$process-message].
+1. An event or request triggers a [FHIR "notification message"] to be sent from a Sender (aka source application) to a Intermediary or Recipient (aka destination application).
+The notification message includes common resources across all notifications and use case dependent supporting resources.
+2. The Sender notifies the  Recipient by pushing a notification message to a FHIR endpoint using the [$process-message] operation.
 The operation accepts the notification message and processes it according the Sender or Intermediary internal business rules.
-The basic process diagrams in Figure 2 shows the process where the  Sender transacts directly with the  Recipient.

 Figure 3 shows the process where the  Sender transacts with the  Intermediary (aka clearinghouse) which in turn interacts with the  Recipient.
+The  Intermediary is responsible for the redistribution of the data.
+Note that it may customize the data based on end user needs.
 Although not represented in the figure, there may be multiple Intermediaries.

-{% include img-portrait.html img="basic_process.svg" caption="Figure 2" %}

-1. A specific event or request by patient or Healthcare Facility triggers a notification to be sent to an Recipient.
-2. The  Sender notifies the  Recipient by pushing a notification message which includes common resources across all notifications and use case dependent supporting resources.

 {% include img-portrait.html img="basic_process_int.svg"
  caption="Figure 3" %}

-1. Event or request by patient or Healthcare Facility triggers an notification to be sent to an Intermediary ( e.g. clearinghouse).
-2. The  Sender notifies the  Intermediary by pushing a notification message which includes common resources across all Alerts and use case dependent supporting resources.
-3. The  Intermediary is responsible for the redistribution of the data.
-Note that it may customize the data based on end user needs.

 ---
 <br />